 This is a major step in determining which car you will buy.
 It should be evident that if you have a large family to transport, going for a used Ford Fiesta will probably be a waste of money.
-Conversely, if you opt for a large car with terrible MPG, you will have a money pit on your hands equally.
+Conversely, if you opt for a large car with terrible MPG, you will equally have a money pit on your hands.
 Consider carefully and choose accordingly.

 Do Your Research

 This is slightly different from understanding your requirements.
 The research you should engage in here will focus on shopping around and finding the best deals.
 Apart from possibly finding the right car for less, you will give yourself leverage when you negotiate with dealerships.
-For example, you might prefer buying from a dealership because of the extra services they provide, but you might not know the car’s actual price.
-If you had done your research beforehand, you would be in a far better position to negotiate, which leads nicely onto the next tip.
+For example, you might prefer buying from a dealership because of their extra services, but you might not know the car’s actual price.
+If you had done your research beforehand, you would be in a far better position to negotiate, which leads nicely to the next tip.

 Don’t Be Afraid To Negotiate.

 Western countries have an inherent fear of negotiation for the best price.
-While this is often because people don’t usually care about getting an extra 5 cents off a candy bar, you can save a significant amount by merely haggling with the seller when it comes to buying a car.
+While this is often because people don’t usually care about getting an extra 5 cents off a candy bar, you can save significantly by merely haggling with the seller when buying a car.
 This includes negotiating the price of any vehicle you might be trading in.

 Consider If You Can Afford The Upkeep

-Although cars aren’t quite like boats in the sense that you have to fork out 10% of the vehicle’s value each year, they have pretty high costs that vary depending on the model you choose.
-An example of this is if you find a fantastic deal on a nearly new BMW.
-A deal like that might look impressive until you have to change a tire or an oil filter.
+Although cars aren’t quite like boats in that you have to fork out 10% of the vehicle’s value each year, they have high costs that vary depending on the model you choose.
+An example is if you find a fantastic deal on a nearly new BMW.
+A deal like that might look impressive until you change a tire or an oil filter.
 These vehicles are often costly to maintain, and the parts can be prohibitively expensive.
 Therefore you could end up not being able to use your fantastic new car for lack of spare parts.

 Check Your Credit Score

-When you plan on purchasing a new or used car and plan on using finance, you should check your credit score before setting foot into a dealership.
-It doesn’t matter too much if it is good or bad; the critical point is knowing what it is.
+When purchasing a new or used car and using finance, you should check your credit score before setting foot into a dealership.
+It doesn’t matter if it is good or bad; the critical point is knowing what it is.
 This could save you from getting manipulated into using credit lines for those with poor scores.
-Certain finance houses provide credit to those with bad scores, but the monthly payments are far higher than usual.
-If you go into a dealership not knowing your score, they will attempt to lock you into one of these bad credit loans that you will come to regret.
+Certain finance houses credit those with bad scores, but the monthly payments are far higher than usual.
+If you go into a dealership not knowing your score, they will attempt to lock you into one of these bad credit loans you will regret.
 Instead, you could ask around friends or family for a loan on much better terms.

-You must carefully evaluate all options if you are shopping for a car within a specific budget.
+You must carefully evaluate all options if shopping for a car within a specific budget.
 Making sure you do your homework before negotiating gives you a competitive advantage.
-You can also think about leasing if you don’t have the monthly budget to own a vehicle outright.
+You can also consider leasing if you don’t have the monthly budget to own a vehicle outright.
 However, the most important thing is to think about what you need it for and how you will use it.
 This will ultimately be the most significant deciding factor.

 Transporting Your Car If Buying Out Of State

 When trying to find the perfect car on a budget, sometimes it might help shopping out of state.
 Don’t let the location of the car deter you from purchasing it.
-There are many reputable car transport service companies that can help you ship your car home.
-They will also provide a detailed exterior inspection report; this way, you know the exact condition the car was in when it was picked up.
+Many reputable car transport service companies can help you ship your car home.
+They will also provide a detailed exterior inspection report; this way, you will know the exact condition of the car when it was picked up.